alvisesommariva/ORTHOCUB/README.md

 3D mesh.
 Depending on the mesh, it is possible to define a suitable bounding box B via the variable dbox.

-As for the examples regarding numerical cubature, the algorithms require some additional func- tions.
+As for the examples regarding numerical cubature, the algorithms require some additional functions.

 • compute_spline_boundary is useful in the case of the spline-curvilinear domains.
 It provides the description of its boundary, given as inputs the abscissae of the vertices XV